ayoubleass/key-word-search_analyser_front/README.md

 To preview the production build locally, use the following command:

 bash
-Copier le code
     npm run preview
     This will serve your production build at http://localhost:5000 by default.

 Troubleshooting
 If you encounter issues during setup or running the app, try the following: